VonRiddarn/rick-and-morty-compendium/README.md

 ### Optimization

-The app only saves tiny amount of relevant and LOCAL (!) data to the cache at during requests.
+The app only saves tiny amount of relevant and LOCAL (!) data to the cache at requests.
 For example: The crawler at initialization only collects 20 episode responses at a time, parses them into episode references (which is a custom more memory efficient type).
 This means that if the database grows indefinitely, the app will never experience a critical fail due to irresponsible initialization logic.